albasyir/detik-scraper/README.md

 - Run with `npx ts-node src/your.ts`

 # Rule

-Save your collection to `src/collection`
+Save your collection to `docs/`, may it confusing, thats coz limitation of github page